khoi-nguyen/notes/05/index_laws.md

 # Index

 ::: Definition
-Index
+Index number
-: A number (called the base) that is raised to a power (called the index)
+: The power of a number (called the base)
 :::

 \begin{center}